-This recipe contains small low FODMAP serves of sweet potato.
+This low FODMAP recipe contains small low FODMAP serves of sweet potato.
 During the first phase of the low FODMAP diet avoid larger serves of sweet potato, until you are ready to challenge, as sweet potato becomes high FODMAP in large serves.

-Garlic infused oil is found in the oil section of your local supermarket.
-It should be clear with no floating bits of garlic.
-You can also make garlic infused oil at home by frying garlic cloves in cooking oil, until they are golden and fragrant (then remove the garlic before you continue cooking your meal).
+You can also make garlic infused oil at home by frying garlic cloves in cooking oil until they are golden and fragrant, then remove and discard the garlic before you continue cooking your meal.
 This is a low FODMAP way to capture the garlic flavour as the fructans can't leach into the oil.

 Check the crushed ginger does not contain garlic.
 Crushed ginger is grated ginger that has been preserved in a jar.
 You can swap it for fresh ginger if you prefer.